 I do not remember that Wandering Soul reverb tape at all.
 I note that the time of that tape follows my tour by 1 year.
 Our tapes were of Vietnamese funeral music and most were the standard fare sent to us from Group.

-He recorded Robert Brown's "Fire" from 1968 and used the "demonic" portion repeatedly in an endless loop.
+He recorded Arthur Brown's "Fire" from 1968 and used the "demonic" portion repeatedly in an endless loop.
 He mentioned that the tapes often enraged the Viet Cong and led directly to their death: